owulveryck/blog/content/post/journey-onnx-day1.md

 {{< figure src="https://github.com/owulveryck/onnx-go/raw/master/vignettes/imgs/ONNX_logo_main.png" >}}
 </center>

-In this post, I will describe the first step I have made in order to be able to read (and hopefully) execute an ML model encoded via ONNX into the Go ecosystem.
+In this post, I will describe the first step I have made to be able to read (and hopefully) execute an ML model encoded via ONNX into the Go ecosystem.

 # From the protobuf definition to a Go structure